wp-plugins/canalplan-ac/readme.txt

 == Changelog ==

+= Version 3.15 21/07/2014 =
+- Changes to Location Widget to stop missing values from blowing up all the googlemaps on the page
+- Fixes to the location setting page to handle odd time differences appearing in Multisite installs
+- Fixes to the location settings page to try to stop odd results when selecting one update option but using another.

 = Version 3.14 20/07/2014 =
 - Minor bug fixes to resolve some issues with the WPMUDEV global search plugin